MicrosoftDocs/sql-docs/docs/linux/sql-server-linux-shared-disk-cluster-configure.md

 ## Prerequisites

-To complete the end-to-end scenario below you need two machines to deploy the two nodes cluster and another server for storage.
+To complete the following end-to-end scenario, you need two machines to deploy the two nodes cluster and another server for storage.
 Below steps outline how these servers will be configured.

 ## Set up and configure Linux